mozilla-services/heka-docs/source/architecture/extending.rst

     simultaneously, each running in its own goroutine.

 PoolSize
-   `PoolSize` is a Heka configuration setting which specifies the number of pipelines that can be concurrently processed in a running Heka server.
+   `PoolSize` is a Heka configuration setting which specifies the maximum number of pipelines allowed to be concurrently processed in a running Heka server. (default: 1000)
-   (default: 1000)

 PipelinePack
     In addition to the core message data, Heka needs to track some related